makstamoian/traceroute/README.md

 1. Make sure you have `build-essentials`, `g++`, and `cmake` installed
 2. Run `cmake .` to generate Makefile
 3. Run `make` to build

+🚀 Feel free to contribute by opening pull requsts or issues 🚀